Zosia wanted to open a Lifetime ISA, but delays meant that she missed out on a large amount of potential bonuses, so she came to us to investigate.

 We felt that the business hadn’t made this clear to Zosia and had only reiterated the general requirements.
 We decided to uphold Zosia’s complaint and told the business to put things right.

-When we looked at how much compensation we would ask the business to give Zosia, we had to assess a series of variables that could impact on her future contributions, and what effect that might have.
+When we looked at how much compensation we would ask the business to give Zosia, we had to assess a series of variables that could impact her future contributions, and what effect that might have.

 We first assumed that Zosia would have contributed the full £4,000 Lifetime ISA allowance each year for the full ten years, which would have given her the 25% £1,000 bonus each year.
 Over the ten years until she turned 50, she would have received £10,000 in bonuses.
-If Zosia had wanted to benefit from this bonus she would have needed to keep it in the Lifetime ISA for another ten years, which would have allowed the bonus to gain interest.
-We assumed a 'proxy' rate for this of 4% and would have meant that the bonus would increase to £18,000 over the ten years.
+If Zosia had wanted to benefit from this bonus, she would have needed to keep it in the Lifetime ISA for another ten years, which would have allowed the bonus to gain interest.
+We assumed a 'proxy' rate for this of 4%, which would have meant that the bonus would increase to £18,000 over the ten years.

 We worked out how much Zosia would need to invest now as a lump sum in order to make the same amount in the next 20 years, assuming an average 4% return.
 Using an online compound interest calculator, this came to £8,250.